djibril6/multiple-object-tracking/README.md

 ## Multi-Object-Tracking for master degree

-see The paper related to this work
+See [here](https://drive.google.com/file/d/18R2NxpGUo8mMQg2RjrgbaQTGbNG-QrIo/view?usp=sharing) The paper related to this work

 ### How to run the code